Program Objectives and Outcomes

 Program Educational Objectives

-A few years from graduation, alumni of the B.S. in Engineering program at AACC will:
+A few years after graduation, graduates of the B.S.
+Engineering with Electrical Engineering concentration program at AACC will: